-The following table represents aggregate fees billed or to be billed to the Company for the fiscal years ended December 31, 2020 and December 31, 2019 by Grant Thornton LLP.
+The following table represents aggregate fees billed or to be billed to the Company for the fiscal years ended December 31, 2021 and December 31, 2020 by Grant Thornton LLP.

-Fiscal End Decem led
+Fiscal Year Ended December 31,

-2020 2019
+2021 2020

-(in thou ısands)
+(in tho ısands)

-Audit Fees (1) \$446 \$278
+Audit Fees (1) \$502 \$446

-Audit Related Fees -
+Audit-Related Fees -

-Tax Fees -
+Tax Fees (2)

-All Other Fees -
+All Other Fees (3) 68

-Total Fees \$446 \$278
+Total Fees \$570 \$446

-(1) For professional services rendered for the integrated audits of annual financial statements, including the audit of annual financial statements for the years ended December 31, 2020 and 2019 and the audit of internal control over financial reporting as of December 31, 2020 and 2019.
-For the years ended December 31, 2020 and 2019, the audit fees also include the review of quarterly financial statements included in our quarterly reports on Form 10 Q, fees for services associated with our registration statements, and accounting consultations.
+- (1) For professional services rendered for the integrated audits of annual financial statements, including the audit of annual financial statements for the years ended December 31, 2021 and 2020 and the audit of internal control over financial reporting as of December 31, 2021 and 2020.
+For the years ended December 31, 2021 and 2020, the audit fees also include the review of quarterly financial statements included in our quarterly reports on Form 10-Q, fees for services associated with our registration statements, and accounting consultations. - (2) Tax fees include tax advisory and tax planning services. - (3) For professional services rendered for the audit of annual financial statements for the year ended December 31, 2021 for our consolidated subsidiary, Theravance Respiratory Company, LLC.